Minimal History-Deterministic Co-B\"uchi Automata: Congruences and Passive Learning: Preliminaries

 This notation can be used to define an important concept of a \AP""safe language"" of a state: \AP $\iLs(\Aa,q)=\set{w\in\S^*: q\act{w}}$.
 Note that the safe language of a state is a set of finite words, whereas $L(\Aa,q)$ is a set of infinite words.
 We write $\Ls(q)$ when $\Aa$ is clear from the context.

 Finally, we introduce a few standard notions for history-deterministic co-Büchi automata.
-A co-Büchi automaton $\Aa$ is \begin{itemize} \item \AP""normalized"", if for each $2$-transition $q \act{a} q'$ there is $x \in \S^*$ such that $q' \act{x} q$, so when restricted to $2$-transitions the graph of the automaton consists of separated strongly connected components, called the \AP ""safe SCCs"" of $\Aa$. \item \AP""semantically-deterministic"", if $p\aact{a} q$ implies $L(q)=a^{-1}L(p)$; clearly a history-deterministic automaton can take only such transitions. \item \AP""unsafe-saturated"", if for every $p$, letter $a$, and state $q$ such that $L(q)=a^{-1}L(p)$ we have $p\aact{a:1}q$; in the case of co-Büchi automata, adding such $1$-transitions does not change the accepted language. \item \AP""safe-deterministic"", if for every state $p$ and letter $a$ there is at most one $2$-transition on $a$ from $p$, so the only non-determinism left is in choice of $1$-transitions; this can happen only finitely many times in an accepting run. \end{itemize}
+A co-Büchi automaton $\Aa$ is \begin{itemize} \item \AP""normalized"", if for each $2$-transition $q \act{a} q'$ there is $x \in \S^*$ such that $q' \act{x} q$, so when restricted to $2$-transitions the graph of the automaton consists of separated strongly connected components, called the \AP ""safe SCCs"" of $\Aa$. \item \AP""semantically-deterministic"", if $p\aact{a} q$ implies $L(q)=a^{-1}L(p)$; it is well-known that a history-deterministic automaton can take only such transitions~\cite{Kup.Skr.Determinisation2015}. \item \AP""unsafe-saturated"", if for every $p$, letter $a$, and state $q$ such that $L(q)=a^{-1}L(p)$ we have $p\aact{a:1}q$; in the case of co-Büchi automata, adding such $1$-transitions does not change the accepted language. \item \AP""safe-deterministic"", if for every state $p$ and letter $a$ there is at most one $2$-transition on $a$ from $p$, so the only non-determinism left is in whether to choose a $1$ transition, and if so which one. \end{itemize}

-For all the above properties but "safe-determinism" it is easy to prove that they can be ensured on a "history-deterministic" automaton $\Aa$ without increasing the number of its states~\cite{Kup.Skr.Determinisation2015}. \begin{lem}~\cite{Kup.Skr.Determinisation2015} Every "history-deterministic" co-Büchi automaton can be made "normalized", "semantically-deterministic", and "unsafe-saturated" without changing the language, by respectively modifying the rank of some transitions, removing some states, and adding some $1$-transitions. \end{lem}
+For all the above properties but "safe-determinism" it is easy to prove that they can be ensured on a "history-deterministic" automaton $\Aa$ without increasing the number of its states~\cite{Kup.Skr.Determinisation2015}.\footnote{More precisely, in~\cite{Kup.Skr.Determinisation2015} automata cannot have parallel transitions on different ranks, but one can simply transfer their result to our setting by first applying all the transformations from \cite{Kup.Skr.Determinisation2015} and then adding all $1$-transitions required for unsafe-saturation.} \begin{lem}~\cite{Kup.Skr.Determinisation2015} Every "history-deterministic" co-Büchi automaton can be made "normalized", "semantically-deterministic", and "unsafe-saturated" without changing the language, by respectively modifying the rank of some transitions, removing some states, and adding some $1$-transitions. \end{lem}

 Once an automaton is unsafe-saturated the whole complexity of a co-Büchi automaton is hidden in understanding the structure of safe SCCs.
 This indicates why safe-determinism is such a central property as it ensures that inside a safe SCC the automaton is deterministic.
 Making an automaton safe-deterministic is slightly more involved.
 The only way we know how to do this is to use a game-theoretic approach of Kuperberg and Skrzypczak~\cite{Kup.Skr.Determinisation2015}.
 We do not use this result in our approach.